Writing for the Wrong Reasons

 Writing for Money

 All writers would like to be compensated for their work.
-I admit that my ultimate goal is to be able to support myself primarily through writing.
-It’s a very respected and encouraged goal for all writers to have, even those who are initially just journaling or blogging for fun.
-You never know when that could lead to a nonfiction or book deal.
+I admit that my ultimate goal is to be able to support myself primarily through my writing.
+It’s a very respected and encouraged goal for all writers to have.
+You never know when that could lead to a well-paying job.
 However, when money becomes the primary motivation for writing, it can lead to a rushed product that is poor in quality and not worthy of whatever monetary value it brings, no matter how small.

-When I first started writing professionally, I joined a few blogging sites in order to try to earn some money during the summer in between semesters in college.
-I’ve had my eye on a writing career ever since I was five years old.
-However, this summer, I really wanted to see some return for the words that I typically just scribbled into my notebook and showed to a few friends and relatives.
+When I first started writing professionally, I joined a few blogging sites in order to try to earn some money between semesters of college during the summer.
+I’ve had my eye on a writing career ever since I was a kid.
+However, this particular summer, I really wanted to see some return for the words that I typically just scribbled into my notebook and showed to a few people.
 I thought that writing news blogs could really help to satisfy this need to earn some cash.
-Instead, I should have used the time to develop my professional writing skills and produce quality work that I could be proud of.
+Instead, I should have used the time to find an internship and try to gain more real-world experience with my writing.

 The first site I joined was The Blogger News network, and I made about $100 in three months.
 I wrote one to three blogs a day and even signed up as a reviewer where I received free copies of books and movies to review.
 Considering these free copies as a form of payment, I took my time and really tried to make these pieces the best that they could be.
-However, the daily news blogs that I wrote were written fast and efficiently, and there wasn’t much to them.
-I would scan the trending news stories of the day, look for a topic that vaguely interested me, and pounded away my own version of the story.
-Then, I would find a quick picture, slap it at the top of the blog, and hit the publish button.
-The stories were short and didn’t say much more than the original content that I had borrowed from.
-I can honestly say that I never plagiarized or simply pasted another person’s work under my own name.
-Despite this, I’m not proud of many of those pieces.
-I did it solely for the idea that I would get a PayPal deposit at the end of the month.
+However, the daily news blogs that I wrote were pure facts taken from my sources with little analysis or thought put into them.
+I did it solely for the motivation of receiving a PayPal deposit at the end of the month.

-Not having learned my lesson, the second blog I joined, Suite 101, was more of the same.
+Next, I joined, Suite 101, and it was more of the same.
 This site paid their writers based on how well the site did each month.
-They also had a small, 300 word minimum blog, and I chose topics that were so limited in their content that I would struggle to hit the 300 word mark, something I have never encountered in my HubPages articles.
+They also had a small, 300 word minimum blog, and I chose topics that were so limited in their content that I would struggle to hit the 300 word mark.
 The few people who commented on my pieces would accuse me of being too factual and boring in my writing, spouting fact after fact like a school report, and they were right.
-I was just looking to publish as many articles as I could before school began.
-When I realized that I could not meet the minimum 10 article quota once school started up again, I sent in my resignation, and I was not sad to see that job go.
+I was just looking to publish as many articles as I could in order to make as much money as possible.
 I learned nothing writing-wise from these two blogging experiences besides to never let money fuel your desire to write.

 Writing for Fame

 I cannot personally speak for this motivation.
 I am not famous.
-I will probably never be famous, and that suits me fine.
+I will probably never be famous.
 Maybe writers looking for fame are confusing celebrity for admiration.
 I’m sure that Stephen King loves to be told how much his books mean to his fans, but I doubt he appreciates the occasional stalker who lurks out his bedroom window.

 Writing Because You Think You Have To